KSpiliop/Fraud_Detection/README.md

 ## Data exploration.

-Although the context of most of the variables is not known (recall, V1-V28 are factors summarizing the transactional data), we know that V1-V28 are by construction standardized, with a mean of 0 and and a standard deviation of 1.
+Although the context of most of the variables is not known (recall that V1-V28 are factors summarizing the transactional data), we know that V1-V28 are by construction standardized, with a mean of 0 and and a standard deviation of 1.
 We standardize the Time and Amount variables too.

 The data exploration and in particular Welch’s t-tests reveal that almost all the factors are significantly associated with the Class variable.
 The mean of these variables is almost zero in Class 0 and clearly non-zero in Class 1.
 The Time and Amount variables are also significant.
-There does not seem to by any reason for variable selection.
+There does not seem to by any reason for variable selection yet.

 Some of the factors (and the Amount variable) are quite skewed and have very thin distributions.
 If we were to apply some other method (say, logistic regression) we could apply some transformations (and probably binning) but XGBoost is insensitive to such deviations from normality.